duliodenis/fleek/DesignDoc.md

 Note: In the above example User C and D do not belong to a friend group.

+There is a **status** column in the class in order to present the two stages of *invite pending* and *friend confirmation*.
+Communications checks this status column and can only initiaite communications to a confirmed friend.

 ### Friend Groups

 The **FriendGroup** class is used to keep unique group IDs and to support the naming of a group.